The age-old question of whether homework is good or bad for students is unanswerable because there are so many “it depends” factors.

 The more questions we ask about the data, the more we realize that it’s hard to come to firm conclusions about the pros and cons of homework.

 Furthermore, questions about the opportunity cost of homework remain.
 Even if homework is good for children’s test scores, is it worthwhile if the children consequently do less exercise or experience more stress?

 Thus, this ends up becoming a largely qualitative exercise.
 If parents and teachers zoom in on an individual child’s needs, they’ll be able to more effectively understand how much homework a child needs as well as the type of homework they should be assigned.

 Related: Funny Homework Excuses

-The debate over whether to assign children homework will not be resolved with these homework statistics.
+The debate over whether homework should be banned will not be resolved with these homework statistics.
 But, these facts and figures can help you to pursue a position in a school debate on the topic – and with that, I hope your debate goes well and you develop some great debating skills!

 Dr. Chris Drew is the founder of the Helpful Professor.
 He holds a PhD in education and has published over 20 articles in scholarly journals.
 He is the former editor of the Journal of Learning Development in Higher Education.